sourcenetwork/docs.source.network/docs/query-specification/filtering.md

 | DateTime     | `_eq, _neq, _gt, _gte, _lt, _lte, _in, _nin`     |
 ###### Table 2.
 Operators supported by Scalar types.

-To use multiple filters, as we saw above, the AND predicate is implied given a list of fields to filter on, however, we can explicitly indicate what conditional we want to use.
-This includes `_and`, `_or`, and `_not`.
-The _and and _or conditionals accept a list of predicate filters to apply to, whereas the _not conditional accepts an object.
+There are 3 types of conditional keywords, i.e, `_and`, `_or`, and `_not`.
+Conditional keywords like `_and` and `_or` are used when we need to apply filters on multiple fields simultaneously.
+The `_not` conditional keyword accepts only an object.

-Lets' query all books that are a part of the Thriller genre, or have a rating between 4 to 5.
+The code snippet below queries all books that are a part of the Thriller genre, or have a rating between 4 to 5.

 ```javascript
 {
     books(